-I forget the number of times I felt resentment towards Mr G because he could happily leave the house at 7am in the morning to go to work while I had to work too, but with a sick child.
-Back then Elliott was sick all the time.
-It was one of the hardest parts of running my own business from home.
+I forget the number of times I felt resentment towards Mr G because he could happily leave the house at 7 am in the morning to go to work while I had to work too, but with a sick child.
+Back when Master E was sick all the time was one of the hardest parts of running my own business from home.

 When you work from home, particularly in your own business, be prepared to play lots of catch up when things like this happen.

-When you’re managing a business from home at the same time as kids, it can be hard to say no. You want to take on new jobs because it means more money but you also want to say yes to taking your kids to the park or playing with them in the yard, even when you’ve still got deadlines to meet.
+When you’re managing a business from home at the same time as looking after children, it can be hard to say no. You want to take on new jobs because it means more money but you also want to say yes to taking your kids to the park or playing with them in the yard, even when you’ve still got deadlines to meet.

 Yes, all workplaces have distractions, but not young children who crave attention, are hungry, thirsty, making noise or trying to climb something they shouldn’t be.
 Having to stop what you’re doing to attend to these distractions can end up being counterproductive and also very hard to ignore.

-When deciding to work from home it’s best to reduce distractions as much as you can.
+When deciding to work from home, it’s best to reduce distractions as much as you can.
 Perhaps it might be best to work while the children sleep during the day or at night?
-But then that takes me to the next issue you’ll likely face – will you be able to function at your best if you have to work at night?
+But then that takes me to the next issue you’ll likely face – will you be able to function at your best if you have to work at night or early morning?

-This is a very personal thing.
-I know that I do my best work first thing in the morning but some people are the opposite and do their best work late at night.
-Because I function best in the morning, this is when I do all my paid writing work and at night I will do things like my invoicing, scheduling social media or answering emails.
+I know that I do my best work first thing in the morning, but some people are the opposite and do their best work late at night.
+Because I function best in the morning, this is when I do all my paid writing work, and at night I will do things like my invoicing, scheduling social media or answering emails.
 Consider what works for you and see how this fits in with your children’s nap time and do your best to work around it.
 It might mean waking up extra early in the morning before your kids or having your partner look after the kids at night.

 The quality of your time is important

-When you work from home your work is always there, calling your name.
-Often, it’s hard to ignore when you’re not ‘supposed’ to be working, you can find yourself off with the fairies, thinking about work or finding yourself jumping on your computer ‘just for five minutes’ which then turns into 50 minutes.
+When you’re a work from home mum your work is always there, calling your name.
+It can be hard to stop thinking about work when it’s your day off, too.
+You can find yourself off with the fairies, thinking about work or finding yourself jumping on your computer for ‘just five minutes’ which turns into 50 minutes.